friatech/lilo/README.md

     .build();
 ```

-But for complete working example you need to serve the stitching logic from a graphql endpoint.
+But for a complete working example you need to serve the stitching logic from a GraphQL endpoint.
 (Probably `/graphql`)
 Please examine the `01-spring-boot-hello-world` example in `lilo-samples` folder.

 In most cases, we need an authentication or some sort of header manipulation.
-In that case, creating a custom
+In that case, creating custom
 introspection and query retrievers might help us to modify outgoing requests or incoming responses.
-Following
+The following
 example shows a very basic example for custom retrievers.

 ```java